Iowa City, Iowa: Parks and recreation

 There are three golf courses within city limits.
 Finkbine Golf Course is an 18-hole course owned by the University of Iowa.
-Pleasant Valley Golf Course is a public 18 hole course located south along the Iowa River.
-Elks Lodge Country Club is a private 9 hole course located near the Peninsula Neighborhood.
+Pleasant Valley Golf Course is a public 18-hole course located south along the Iowa River.
+Elks Lodge Country Club is a private 9-hole course located near the Peninsula Neighborhood.

-The Iowa City Kickers Soccer Complex can hold more than 17 soccer fields depending on layout and is home of the Iowa City Kickers soccer club.
-Napoleon park is located along the Iowa River and has 8 baseball diamonds.
+The Iowa City Kickers Soccer Complex can hold more than 17 soccer fields depending on layout and is home to the Iowa City Kickers soccer club.
+Napoleon Park is located along the Iowa River and has 8 baseball diamonds.
 Bobby Oldis Fields are located within City Park and has 8 baseball diamonds.
-Hawkeye Recreation Fields is in the University of Iowa and contains to 12 soccer fields, 4 beach volleyball pitches, and 4 basketball courts.
-Bill and Jim Ashton Cross Country Course is one of the few dedicated cross country courses in the country.
+Hawkeye Recreation Fields is in the University of Iowa and consists of 12 soccer fields, 4 beach volleyball pitches, and 4 basketball courts.
+The Bill and Jim Ashton Cross Country Course is one of the few dedicated cross country courses in the country.
 The University of Iowa also operates the Fieldhouse, Campus Recreation & Wellness Center, and Hawkeye Tennis & Recreation Complex which contain fitness space as well as indoor sports pitches and pools.

 Iowa City has many miles of cycling trails.
 There are dedicated trails along the Iowa River, Clear Creek, Willow Creek, and Ralston Creek.
 The Iowa City trail system connects to the northwest to Coralville, Tiffin, and North Liberty's trail systems.